tilznit/bastion.htb/README.md

 We'll focus first on mRemoteNG.
 Searchsploit has nothing, but google searching returns [this article](http://hackersvanguard.com/mremoteng-insecure-password-storage/).
 In reading the article, we see that the author has figured out a way to dump passwords stored in the app by editing the connections configuration file, which is by default named `confCons.xml`.

 So, it looks like I'll have to spin up a VM and install the app to follow the author's lead.
-Rats.
 Let's grab L4mpje's `confCons.xml` before we mess with the VM.
 I'll use good ol' `scp`.

 ![Screenshot from 2019-07-27 14-50-03](https://user-images.githubusercontent.com/46615118/61999280-16b9f200-b083-11e9-883b-340a1c946598.jpg)